Quintic del Pezzo threefolds in positive and mixed characteristic: Introduction

+In Section~\ref{section:preliminaries}, we summarize basic properties of $V_5$-schemes.
+We show $V_5$-schemes are relative linear sections of six-dimensional Grassmann bundles over $B$ (=Definition-Proposition~\ref{prop:relativeW5}).
+Along the course of the proof, we also sketch the proof of this fact, as well as the uniqueness of a $V_5$-variety, over a fixed algebraically closed field, whose proof is missing in the literature.
 In Section~\ref{section:correspondence}, we will prove the classification of $V_5$-schemes by nets of alternating forms or symmetric bilinear forms.
 In Section~\ref{section:automorphisms}, we provide the description of the automorphism group schemes, and describe its action on $Y$ explicitly when $Y$ is split.
 In Section~\ref{section:hilbert_scheme_of_lines}, we describe the Hilbert scheme $\Sigma(Y)$ of lines as the $\P^2$-bundle on $B$.
 Then we describe the action of the automorphism group scheme on $\Sigma(Y)$ or the universal family of lines.
 In Section~\ref{section:orbit}, we describe the orbit decomposition of $Y$, and discuss the geometry of lines and orbits in more detail, which implies that $Y$ is the variety of trisecant lines to the projected Veronese surface.
-In Section~\ref{section:shafarevich}, we study several arithmetic finiteness properties of quintic del Pezzo threefolds.

-In the last section, we briefly discuss some geometric consequences of the non-reduced automorphism group in characteristic two.
+In Section~\ref{section:arithmetic}, we study several arithmetic results for $V_5$-varieties.
+Finally, in Section~\ref{section:characteristic_two}, we briefly discuss some geometric consequences of the non-reduced automorphism group in characteristic two.
 We will describe the automorphism group and its action on $Y$ (=Proposition~\ref{prop:non-reduced_action}).
 Then, we will construct a specific non-reduced subgroup in the automorphism group (=Proposition~\ref{prop:non-reduced_subgroup}), and describe the quotient $Y$ by it (=Remark~\ref{rem:quotient_V10}).
 Further, we show that $H^1(T_Y)$ is two-dimensional, and describe the corresponding two-dimensional deformations of $Y$ in Subsection \ref{subsection:deformation_p=2}.

-\subsection{Further application to prime Fano threefolds of genus 12}
+\subsection{Further application to prime Fano threefolds of genus $12$}

-We finally note that, as an application of the result in the present article, we will study prime Fano $3$-folds of genus $12$ in positive and mixed characteristic in a forthcoming paper (\cite{V22}).
-For instance, we will classify prime Fano $3$-folds of genus $12$ with infinite automorphism groups.
+$V_5$-varieties are related to other class of Fano threefolds called the \emph{prime Fano threefolds of genus $12$}.
+In our forthcoming paper (\cite{V22}), as an application of the results in the present article, we will study prime Fano threefolds of genus $12$ in positive and mixed characteristic.
+For instance, a complete classification of prime Fano threefolds of genus $12$ with infinite automorphism groups will be given there.
+See \cite{V22} for details.